 One of our Board's key functions is informed oversight of our risk management process.
 Our Board does not have a standing risk management committee, but rather administers this oversight function directly through our Board as a whole, as well as through various Board standing committees that address risks inherent in their respective areas of oversight.
 In particular, while our Board is responsible for monitoring and assessing strategic risk exposure, our Audit Committee has the responsibility to consider and discuss the major financial risk exposures and the steps management has taken to monitor and control these exposures, including guidelines and policies to govern the process by which risk assessment and management is undertaken.
 Our Audit Committee also monitors compliance with legal and regulatory requirements with respect to SEC regulations, NASDAQ listing standards, pharmaceutical industry regulations and corporate risk management, in addition to oversight of the performance of our accounting and financial reporting processes.
 Our Nominating and Corporate Governance Committee monitors the effectiveness of the corporate governance guidelines, including whether they are successful in preventing illegal or improper liability-creating conduct.
 Our Compensation Committee assesses and monitors whether any compensation policies and programs have the potential to encourage excessive risk-taking.
-The entire Board and its committees address risk management issues from time-to-time and meet at least annually with the employees responsible for risk management, as well as incidental reports as matters may arise.
+The entire Board and its committees address risk management issues from time-to-time and meet at least annually with the employees responsible for risk management in the committees' respective areas of oversight.
+Both our Board as a whole and the various standing committees receive periodic reports from the employees responsible for risk management, as well as incidental reports as matters may arise.
 It is the responsibility of the committee chairs to report findings regarding material risk exposures to our Board as quickly as possible.